 Some quick research showed a fair choice of devices, ranging from £4 devices on eBay direct from China up to the APC PNET1GB ProtectNet at around £30 (and then they start getting really expensive - Farnell list many in the £100-£200 range).

 I couldn't find a teardown online though so was left curious as to exactly they do.
-They come apart relatively easily - the metal part just slides out, the difficultly is leveraging it out without damaging the plastic / thin metal and look like this inside:
+They come apart relatively easily - the metal part just slides out, the difficultly is leveraging it out without damaging the plastic / thin metal and looks like this inside:

 Inside of ETH-SP-G2 Ethernet Surge Protector